-If the failure to provide functional secondary systems due to technology obsolescence is not addressed by a technically and commercially feasible credible option in sufficient time (by 2022/23), the likelihood of not recovering from secondary systems faults and not maintaining compliance with NER performance requirements will increase.
+If the failure to provide functional secondary systems due to technology obsolescence, on the 220/330kV secondary systems components, is not addressed by a technically and commercially feasible credible option in sufficient time (by 2022/23), the likelihood of not recovering from secondary systems faults and not maintaining compliance with NER performance requirements will increase.
+TransGrid has assessed that the 132kV secondary system assets do not warrant replacement within the same timeframe under this proposed project, and although benefits would be further derived from modernisation of monitoring and control systems it is considered non-prudent expenditure before 2022/23.